WordPress/gutenberg/docs/how-to-guides/format-api/2-toolbar-button.md

 ## Show the button only for specific blocks

 By default, the button is rendered on every rich text toolbar (image captions, buttons, paragraphs, etc).
-It is possible to render the button only on blocks of a certain type by using `wp.data.withSelect` together with `wp.compose.ifCondition`.
+It is possible to render the button only on blocks of a certain type by using `wp.data.useSelect` together with `wp.compose.ifCondition`.
 The following sample code renders the previously shown button only on Paragraph blocks:

 {% codetabs %}